 Including voices expands the brand—we’re more embracing, more porous.

-We reached out to John Killacky, Executive Director & CEO at the Flynn Center for Performing Arts in Burlington, Vermont, to gather his insights about cultivating an online organizational identity that invites multiple voices to show, share, converse, and play.
+We spoke with John Killacky, executive director and CEO, Flynn Center for Performing Arts, to hear how he has cultivated an organizational identity that invites multiple voices to show, share, converse, and play.

 I realized that I should simply be myself.